cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/blackout-period.md

 title: "Blackout Period"
 linkTitle: "Blackout Period"
 weight: 45
-description: Define a specific set of URLs within your target to scan
+description: Schedule blackout periods to automatically pause and resume your DAST scans
 ---

 Blackout periods allow you to temporarily pause your DAST scans to avoid conflicts with other activities or to prevent disruptions during sensitive times.